BinsonBuzz/unraid_rclone_mount/README.md

 # Rclone Mount & Upload Scripts for Plex Users

-Note: This project is no longer supported
+Note: This project is no longer supported.
+Please see https://github.com/BinsonBuzz/unRAID-rclone-mounting-scripts-for-NzbDAV for similar functionality

 Collection of scripts to create rclone google mounts to allow fast launch times with Plex (or Emby).